conroywhitney/mystique/README.md

 **Note:** As far as I can tell from researching, the consensus online is that it is not possible to programatically trigger a :hover pseudo-class state using normal JS/jQuery.
 This seems to be something in the browser, not in the DOM.
 Hence why it's necessary to cause it manually.

-## Adding to the HTML example 100Buttons page
+## Adding to the HTML example buttons page
-In order to display a website's button style on the 100Buttons.html page from `yoursite.com` you will need to:
+In order to display a website's button style on the buttons.html page from `yoursite.com` you will need to:
  1. Copy the "EXAMPLE" part in the `<style>` tag at the top of the page
  2. Rename the root selector from `.example` to `.yoursite`
  3. Copy the 4 lines of HTML containing the `<div class="primary button">`
  4. Ensure that the root node has the same selector as from the `<style>` tag
  5. Add a JSON object for `yoursite: { buttons: { primary: '', secondary: ''}}`
- 5. Run the above steps using the `themes.buttons.primary` xpath
+ 5. Run the above steps using the `themes.buttons.primary` xpath once for baseline, then the 'hover' part
- 6. Run the above steps using the `themes.buttons.secondary` xpath
+ 6. Run the above steps using the `themes.buttons.secondary` xpath once for baseline, then the 'hover' part